tektechnologies/Instructor-Prep/201/class-04.md

 - Then give your function a name
 - Then I will add the () so people can call it to the end of the name
 - Next we add in the {}
-- And within th curly braces I will put my code.
+- And within the curly braces I will put my code.

 - If i go back to my browser nothing will work? why.
 - Because we need to call it.